togawamanabu/RoboND-DeepLearning-Project/writeup.md

 Also add batch normalization, during training, it makes network train faster and allows higher learning rates.

+I used 1x1 convolutions layer to connect the encoder and decoder layers.
+With 1x1 convolutional layer it retains spatial information but fully-connected layer loose spatial information.

-Bilinear upsampling layers in decorder part.
+Bilinear upsampling layers in decoder part.

 Bilinear upsampling is a resampling technique that utilizes the weighted average of four nearest known pixels, located diagonally to a given pixel, to estimate a new pixel intensity value.

 And concatenate layers to retain details from the previous layers.

 ##Data collection